Paul's Place - Roseville, (St. Paul) Minnesota

 The initial Paul's Place contract was for about six months and as renewal negotiations began in the Fall. it was apparent to my Agent that we were not going to renew at this time.
 So I returned to the club in Las Vegas where I had been first introduced to Mr. Johnson and remained there for about six months.
 My Agent then contacted me in March of 1968 to tell me that Mr. Johnson really wanted me to return and he had offered some nice incentives.
 (He could have done that in the first place!)
 Unfortunately for Mr. Johnson, I had other commitments through June of that year and the first I could return full time was the beginning of August.
 We did, however, agree to a few "Guest Appearances" to promote and hype my return date.
 And that is where this SAGA really begins!!!
 Read on----------

-Sometime during my absence, Mr. Johnson had hired a new club manager (Bob Matson) and had replaced the large orchestra in the dining room with a local group called the Betty Rydell Trio.
+Sometime during my absence, (between September 1967 and January 1968) Mr. Johnson had hired a new club manager (Bob Matson) and had made some changes in the main dining room.
+Firstly, because of the Minnesota OSHA regulations regarding employee safety, he had to eliminate the swing which was mounted near where the orchestra was seated.
+Next, he replaced that large orchestra in the dining room with a local group called the Betty Rydell Trio.
 He had once jokingly told me that this was how he could afford to bring me back!
 (Not true!)
-But he did have a good point in that it was less expensive to have a trio than a 9 piece orchestra.
+But he did have a good point in that it was far less expensive to have a trio than a 9 or 10 piece orchestra.

 I was "crushed" and after moping around for about a week, Betty Rydell caught up with me over near the bar one night after we all had finished our shows.
 Sensing something was not quite right with my usual jovial self, she asked what was troubling me.
 I told her my story and I will never forget her advice.
 Betty said something like "Larrie, if you think something is worth having go for it and don't stop trying."
 What good advice!
-Tana and I will celebrate our 50th Anniversary September 20, 2018.
-For many years I always called her "Tanya" as many of our friends in California still know her, but she wants to now to be known by her real name, Tana Rydeen Dunkirk.
+Tana and I celebrated our 50th Anniversary September 20, 2018.
+WOW!
+For many years I always called my lovely young bride "Tanya" as many of our friends in Southern California still know her, --- but she wants now to be known by her real name, Tana Rydeen Dunkirk.
 (My real last name of course!)

 There is no way I could convince you that all was flowers and roses every day of those years.
 It would be impossible for any two humans to have that much grace.
 When one of our kids would ask "How did you two ever get together?"
 One simple answer that always stopped them was ---- "It's all Betty Rydell and Louis Johnson's fault!"
 As they got older they would still sometimes query us about the "mystical Betty Rydell."
 I guess they always thought we just made Betty up to avoid more questions.
 Actually since we both left Paul's Place soon after we were married, neither Tana or myself have had any contact with her.
 But we will always be grateful to both her and Lou Johnson and Paul's Place.